-To improve audio and video quality, Hangouts audio/video calls use a direct peer-to-peer connection when possible.
-This allows Hangouts to connect your call directly to the person you’re talking to, rather than routing the call through one of Google's servers.
+To improve audio and video quality, classic Hangouts audio/video calls use a direct peer-to-peer connection when possible.
+This allows classic Hangouts to connect your call directly to the person you’re talking to, rather than routing the call through one of Google's servers.

-When does Hangouts use peer-to-peer calling?
+When does classic Hangouts use peer-to-peer calling?

 If the peer-to-peer connection isn’t possible, the Hangout will continue to send and receive audio and video using the existing connection to Google.